Munawwar/react-global-states/README.md

 ### Notes

-The library only reacts to changes in level 1 and level 2 properties of the store object.
+The library only reacts to changes in level 1 properties of a state group.
 This means you use PureComponent or React.memo() on your component only if manually passed props from parent components change often.

 This may seems like an arbitrary decision, but from previous experience with libraries like Redux, it is mostly not a good idea to have highly nested global store. react-global-states takes that as good practice and enforces it here.

-**So what happens if there is a third level of nesting?**
+**So what happens if there is a second level of nesting?**
-Well the library will only do a JS strict equality check (=== operator), unlike the first two levels where individual properties are checked.
-Render performance could take a hit if you nest the global store beyond 3 and more levels.
+Well the library will only do a JS strict equality check (=== operator), unlike the first level where individual properties are checked.
+Render performance could take a hit if you nest the global store beyond 2 or more levels.
-So make sure if you do change 3rd or 4th level (or more) object, that you create a new 3rd level object everytime (using spread or whatever), so that component re-rendering is triggered.
+So make sure if you do change 2rd or 3th level (or more) object, that you create a new object everytime (using spread or whatever), so that component re-rendering is triggered.

 ### Play with it